 One way Aspen/Snowmass takes the environment seriously at its four mountains is educating visitors on the uniqueness of high-alpine environments.
 Wapiti Wildlife Center’s naturalists offer free skiing tours showcasing the area’s wildlife, ecosystem, avalanche zones and other nature tidbits that you normally miss when barreling down a run.

 Give the Yoga for Skiers a try on Tuesdays, Thursdays and Saturdays atop Aspen Mountain on the Sundeck.
-The classes are free and have an added bonus to helping prefect ski turns: taking a moment to enjoy the luxurious blue skies and fresh mountain air.
+The classes are free and have an added bonus to helping perfect ski turns: taking a moment to enjoy the luxurious blue skies and fresh mountain air.

 Family-Focused at Copper Mountain

 Copper Mountain’s laid-back charm and beginning-to-expert terrain is the ideal resort getaway for families with varying interests.
-In addition to premiere skiing and snowboarding, this resort features an ice-skating rink in the center village, a cozy fire-pit where kids (and yes, even adults) roast marsh mellows and a speedy tubing hill right above a cozy lodge with hot toddies and wood-fire pizzas standing at the ready.
+In addition to premier skiing and snowboarding, this resort features an ice-skating rink in the center village, a cozy fire-pit where kids (and yes, even adults) roast marshmallows and a speedy tubing hill right above a cozy lodge with hot toddies and wood-fire pizzas standing at the ready.

 Daredevils in the family can’t pass up Woodward at Copper, an enormous indoor complex (aka “The Barn”) where instructors assist all levels of skiers and riders conquer rails, pipes and jumps.
 Those a little less inclined to get some air are welcome to stop by and watch the next Shaun White doing a 720˚ cork into the foam pit.